joodicator/ic-while-synth/docs/urop/log.md

 # Friday 10 July 2015

 Mostly experimented and thought of ways to improve the synthesiser, and ways to reason about its correctness.
 Came up with some ideas that could acted upon, which I have written up in (some) detail in [issue #4](https://github.com/JosephCrowe/ic-while-synth/issues/4).

+I hope to explain the more clearly after I've had more time to think about it.

 # Thursday 9 July 2015